Backgrounder on Analysis of Cancer Risks in Populations Near Nuclear Facilities

 - Difficulty in reliably capturing information on population movement, risk factors and other variables that could make interpreting the results difficult.

-The pilot study will determine if these technical challenges can be overcome.
-The study will also develop procedures and data collection methods while estimating the necessary time and resources.
+The pilot study would show if these technical challenges could be overcome.
+It would also develop procedures and data collection methods and help with estimating the necessary time and resources for a full-scale study.

-The Phase 1 committee specifically recommended the pilot study have two parts: a population study of cancer diagnosis and mortality rates for multiple cancer types and all age groups, down to the census-tract level, and a "case control" study of childhood cancers in children born within a fixed distance of a nuclear facility.
+The Phase 1 committee specifically recommended the pilot study have two parts: a population study of cancer diagnosis and mortality rates for multiple cancer types and all age groups, and a "case control" study of childhood cancers in children born within a fixed distance of a nuclear facility.

 The NAS committee recommended these facilities for the pilot study: